sphinx-doc/sphinx/doc/development/html_themes/index.rst

    $ python -m sphinx.theming conf_to_toml [THEME DIRECTORY PATH]

 The required argument is a path to a directory containing a ``theme.conf`` file.
-The programme will write a ``theme.toml`` file in the same directory, and will not modify the original ``theme.conf`` file.
+The program will write a ``theme.toml`` file in the same directory, and will not modify the original ``theme.conf`` file.

 .. versionadded:: 7.3